tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 He said he was certain he could help me achieve my goals.
 He lamented about how my mother had distanced herself from the family, and was glad that he was finally able to meet me.
 I thanked him for having me, and to my surprise he had his pilot helicopter me back to the city that evening.

 It was unreal.
-I had heard of rags to riches, but his was like something out of a novel.
-Of course, my own bank account didn't reflect the wealth that I just been surrounded by but my Uncle assured me that I would be taken care of in time.
+I had heard of rags to riches, but his was like something out of a movie.
+Of course, my own bank account didn't reflect the wealth that I just been surrounded by but my uncle assured me that I would be taken care of in time.
 He *knew* my music would take off.
 To me it sounded less like he believed in the music (*which he had hardly heard*) and was speaking it as if it was a simple matter of fact.

 ***